 If you take multiple day trades at the same time, make sure they move independently of each other.

 It is easy to get caught up in the news of the day or to form a bias based on an article you read that says economic conditions are good or bad for a particular country or currency.

 The long-term fundamental outlook is irrelevant when you are day trading.
 Your only goal is to implement your strategy, no matter which direction it tells you to trade.
 Bad investments can go up temporarily, and good investments can go down in the short-term.

+A trading plan is a written document that outlines your strategy.
+It defines how, what, and when you will day trade.
 Your plan should include what markets you will trade, at what time and what time frame you will use for analyzing and making trades.

-It also should outline exactly how you will enter and exit trades for both winners and losers.
+Your plan should outline your risk management rules and should outline exactly how you will enter and exit trades for both winning and losing trades.